willdurand/willdurand.github.io/_posts/2021-01-23-bare-metal-raspberry-pi-2-programming.md

 cable and avoid the annoying SD card dance.
 Such "stage 3" bootloaders are quite simple.

-First, they relocate themselves to a higher address in RAM.
-Then, they initialize a serial port (UART0 or UART1).
-They then send a special sequence and wait for a reply.
+First, a bootloader relocates itself to a higher address in RAM.
+This is required to be able to load the actual kernel code later.
+Then, it initializes a serial port (UART0 or UART1 on the Raspberry Pi), send a special sequence and wait for a reply.
 This special sequence should be received by a program running on the other computer, which should push the new code to the bootloader.
 Once downloaded and stored in memory, the bootloader should call the new code.